-And thats it!
-Everything beyond that is a personal preference.
+Most everything beyond good tires, and navigation (aside from food and gas) that is a personal preference.
+You can take this very far and get all the goodies, or keep it basic.
 Don’t get caught up in Jerry cans and roof racks, you get that because you want to, not because you have to.

 Disclaimer: While these are well-intended picks, It’s ultimately going to largely depend on your personal taste and your situation.
 So, with that said, let’s look at the best!

 I chose mid-size for families of 3 to 4 because they tend to do the best on trails.
 You could be more comfortable, but smaller is better.
 Many of the trails you encounter when Overlanding are narrow and having a smaller footprint on the trail will let you go more places and have fewer tree branches and bush scratching on your doors.